 Bikes make for convenient vehicles but inconvenient furniture.
-They barely qualify as coat racks, and you’re sure to hit your shins on those pedals at least three times a week.
+They barely qualify as coat racks, though they are often used as coat racks in my house.
+If you’re like me, then you’re sure to hit your shins on those pedals at least three times a week.
 If you’re looking for long-term storage for your bike, do yourself a favor and look for available storage units in your area.

 Why Keep Your Bike In a Storage Facility?

-Unless you live in a manor and have some rooms to spare, chances are your bike will take up precious space inside your home, especially when stored properly.
+Unless you live in a mansion and have some rooms to spare, chances are your bike will take up precious space inside your home, especially when stored properly.
 Whether you place it in your living room or your garage, it will be in your way.
+In fact, even if you live in a mansion, your bikes will get in the way.
+Jeff Goldbloom set it best, “life finds a way.”

 Placing it in a shed or leaving it locked outside with a cover on it might resolve the space issue but isn’t exactly the most secure solution.
+Besides, if it goes in the shed, it’ll get covered in the disorganized mess that is every shed in existence.
+Even well organized sheds are poorly organized in the long haul.
 The best way to keep your bike safe from thieves is to move it into storage, under lock and key.

 How Do You Properly Store a Bike?